-Pre-exposure prophylaxis, or PrEP, consists of a once-a-day pill that can dramatically reduce a person’s risk of contracting HIV.
+PrEP is a pill that helps protects against HIV.
+PrEP stands for Pre-exposure prophylaxis.
+It consists of a once-a-day pill that can dramatically reduce a person’s risk of contracting HIV.
 Essentially, PrEP is used to help prevent an HIV-negative person from becoming HIV-positive.

 How effective is PrEP?

-Studies have shown that PrEP is highly effective at preventing HIV if it is used as prescribed.
+The Centers for Disease Control & Prevention now recognizes that PrEP is about 99% effective when taken daily.
 PrEP does NOT protect against other sexually transmitted infections and is NOT a vaccine.
 Those who use PreP must commit to taking the medication daily and see our health care professionals on a regular basis for HIV-testing and other follow-up.